BigNoid/script.skinshortcuts/README.txt

  - Just Select method - option to show a 'None' option, which will reset all skin labels passed in.
 See "Advanced Usage.txt", section "Just Select Shortcuts"
  - Ability to specify available thumbnails for user to choose from with new button 311.
 See "Advanced Usage.txt", section "Overrides.xml", part 12 and "Management Dialog.txt"
+ - Advice change - hasSubmenu cannot be relied upon to indicate there are no visible items, there may still be invisible items.

 What's New for Skinners (version 0.4.2 - current Repo release)